Introduction

 Instructions

 A free text field for instructions to the receiver from the creator or supplier of the image.
-Instructions can may include details of embargoes, restrictions, or any other rights or technical information needed for the end use.
+Instructions may include details of embargoes, restrictions, or any other rights or technical information needed for the end use.
 Be aware that there are more specific rights expressions fields (see Rights Information and Licensing sections) which can be used.

 Image Registry Entry